theodore-norvell/cogent/README.md

 ```
 Suppose P is false when 1 ms has passed.
 The first transition is blocked by P and the second by the time.

-When the time spent in A reaches 20 ms for the first time, then, if P is true, the first transition will fire and otherwise the second.
+On the first `TICK` event for with the time in A reaches 20 ms, then, if P is true, the first transition will fire and otherwise the second.

-#### Using status appropriately
+### Using status appropriately

 Just before any vanilla transition, a status variable is initialized to `OK_STATUS`.
 The status is then threaded through the actions and can be accessed in the guards.
 E.g. consider this set of transitions